isolutionsag/.github/profile/README.md

 ## Status and Roadmap of GitHub PoC

-- [x] Define guidelines how GitHub should be used in isolutions
-  - [x] Document guidelines in GitHub organization profile
-- [x] Document status and roadmap in GitHub organization profile
 - [ ] Acquire GitHub enterprise licenses
 - [ ] Clean up repositories in GitHub organization `isolutionsag`
 - [ ] Connect GitHub organization `isolutionsag` with isolutions Azure Tenant (AAD)